joeloconnor-nz/joeloconnor.nz/README.md

 # joeloconnor.nz

 Welcome to the personal website and blog of Joel O'Connor.
-This is a [Next.js](https://nextjs.org/) site bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), and it uses the beta `app` directory for pages, layouts, and route handlers.
+This is a [Next.js](https://nextjs.org/) using the `app` directory for pages, layouts, and route handlers.

 This site uses [Tailwind CSS](https://tailwindcss.com) along with the [@tailwindcss/typography](https://tailwindcss.com/docs/typography-plugin) plugin for styling.

 I'm currently using [nodemailer](https://nodemailer.com) to send contact emails, but may look to replace this with a more robust solution in the near future.

-My blog is authored using MDX and [Contentlayer](https://www.contentlayer.dev).
+My blog is authored using MDX and [Contentlayer2](https://github.com/timlrx/contentlayer2).
 I'll attempt to regularly post articles about my hobbies, projects, and learning.

 ## URLs